bc88bc/P4CF/README.md

         recording station
-        -   It is computed as the length-weighted average of strike direction over a stretch of 20-km rupture starting at the closest point and moving toward the hypocenter
+        -   It is computed as the length-weighted average of strike direction over a stretch of 20-km rupture starting at the closest point and extending toward the hypocenter
     -   Though either strike-parallel direction can be utilized to rotate the two horizontal components of acceleration time series to the strike-normal and the strike-parallel components,